bidah/universal-medusa/readme.md

 ### Run the medusa backend

-ℹ️ If you have postgres installed on your machine database is already created and configured for you when running `npx create-universal-medusa-app` for the medusa backend and the seeding npm scripts to work right away
+ℹ️ If you have PostgreSQL installed on your machine, the database for Medusa backend is already created and configured for you when running `npx create-universal-medusa-app`

 ```bash
 # First time only.
 You need to seed db